 nmap 192.168.10.1 192.168.10.2 192.168.10.3

-Or for example, imagine that we have been accumulating IPs from our initial enumeration, and we have a file with the different IPs separated by tabs or line breaks (one IP or range per line).
-We can load the file with the -iL (input list) parameter and thus scan the entire IP inventory.
-It also allows, for example, to exclude some specific IPs with –exclude or –excludefile.
+Or for example, let’s imagine that we have been accumulating IPs since our initial enumeration, and we have a file with the different IPs separated by tabs or line breaks (one IP or range per line).
+We can load the file with the -iL parameter (input list) and perform the scan of the entire IP inventory.
+It also allows, for example, to exclude some specific IPs with —exclude or —excludefile.

 We can manually define the ports we want to scan.
-For example, if we look for web servers on ports 80, 443 and 8080 in a subnet, we could do so with the -p parameter:
+For example, if we are looking for web servers on ports 80, 443 and 8080 in a subnet we could do it with the -p parameter:

 nmap -p 80,443,8080 192.168.10.0/24

-We can also ask nmap to scan the “N” (integer) most common ports; For example, to scan the 25 most common ports in a range of IPs:
+We can also ask nmap to scan the “N” (whole number) most common ports; for example, to scan the 25 most common ports in a range of IPs:

 nmap --top-ports 25 192.168.10.0/24